5ecompendium/bestiary/_creatures/deathlock-wight-b.md

 damage_resistances: "necrotic; bludgeoning, piercing, and slashing from nonmagical attacks"
 ---

-***Innate Spellcasting.*** The wight's innate spellcasting ability is Charisma.
+***Innate Spellcasting.*** The wight's innate spellcasting ability is Charisma (spell save DC 13).
 It can innately cast the following spells, requiring no verbal or material components:

 * At will: <i>detect magic, disguise self, mage armor</i>